temporalio/documentation/docs/java-quick-start.md

                                 DecisionTaskCompletedEventId:4}
 ```

 The last event in the Workflow history is `ActivityTaskScheduled`.
-It is recorded when Workflow invoked the activity, but it wasn't picked up by an activity worker yet.
+It is recorded when Workflow invoked the Activity, but it wasn't picked up by an Activity worker yet.

-Another useful API is `DescribeWorkflowExecution` which, among other information, contains the list of outstanding activities:
+Another useful API is `DescribeWorkflowExecution` which, among other information, contains the list of outstanding Activities:

 ```text
 temporal: docker run --network=host --rm temporalio/tctl:1.1.0 workflow describe  --workflow_id "HelloActivityWorker"